-The General Assembly has acknowledged the importance of including cost-effective renewable resources in a diverse electricity portfolio.
-"Renewable energy resources" is defined in the Illinois Power Agency Act as (1) energy and its associated renewable energy credit or (2) renewable energy credits alone from qualifying sources such as wind, solar thermal energy, photovoltaic cells and panels, biodiesel, and other generating technologies as identified in the IPA Act.
-Section 1-75(c)(1) of the IPA Act requires that a minimum percentage of each utility's total supply to serve the load of eligible retail customers shall be generated from cost-effective renewable energy resources; by June 1, 2017, that requirement is at least 13.0% of each utility's total supply, with the requirement increasing by 1.5% each year until reaching 25% in 2025.
+The General Assembly has acknowledged the importance of including cost-effective renewable resources in a diverse electricity portfolio.39 "Renewable energy resources" is defined in the Illinois Power Agency Act as (1) energy and its associated renewable energy credit or (2) renewable energy credits alone from qualifying sources such as wind, solar thermal energy, photovoltaic cells and panels, biodiesel, and other generating technologies as identified in the IPA Act.40 Section 1-75(c)(1) of the IPA Act requires that a minimum percentage of each utility's total supply to serve the load of eligible retail customers shall be generated from cost-effective renewable energy resources; by June 1, 2017, that requirement is at least 13.0% of each utility's total supply, with the requirement increasing by 1.5% each year until reaching 25% in 2025.41

 Section 1-75(c)(1) of the IPA Act also features sub-target goals for the procurement of renewable energy resources by specific generating technologies.
-For the current (2017) Procurement Plan, to the extent cost-effective resources are available, the IPA is directed to procure at least 75% of renewable energy resources used to meet overall renewable energy resource requirements from wind generation, 6% from photovoltaics, and 1% from distributed renewable energy generation devices.
-Renewable energy resources procured from distributed generation devices to meet this requirement may also count towards the required percentages for wind and solar photovoltaics.
-Stated differently, if the IPA procures the required 1% distributed generation ("DG") renewable energy resources from photovoltaics, those procured resources may also count toward the 6% solar photovoltaics sub-target, leaving 5% solar photovoltaics to be procured from other sources.
+For the current (2017) Procurement Plan, to the extent cost-effective resources are available, the IPA is directed to procure at least 75% of renewable energy resources used to meet overall renewable energy resource requirements from wind generation, 6% from photovoltaics, and 1% from distributed renewable energy generation devices.42 Renewable energy resources procured from distributed generation devices to meet this requirement may also count towards the required percentages for wind and solar photovoltaics.43 Stated differently, if the IPA procures the required 1% distributed generation ("DG") renewable energy resources from photovoltaics, those procured resources may also count toward the 6% solar photovoltaics sub-target, leaving 5% solar photovoltaics to be procured from other sources.

-In both Docket No. 14-0588 and Docket No. 15-0541 (approving the Agency's 2015 and 2016 Plans), the Commission confronted the question of whether, given that the overall renewable energy resource requirements for the upcoming delivery year were already met (via existing long-term contracts), procurements should still be conducted to satisfy the sub-target percentage goals specific to generating technologies.
-In both proceedings, the Commission approved the Agency's proposal to conduct a procurement of renewable energy credits specifically from photovoltaic systems to meet those sub-targets over the objections of ComEd and Ameren Illinois (who viewed the procurement as "unnecessary" given that overall REC procurement targets were met), stating that "the plain language of Section 1-75(c)(1) requires technology-specific targets by dates certain."
+In both Docket No. 14-0588 and Docket No. 15-0541 (approving the Agency's 2015 and 2016 Plans), the Commission confronted the question of whether, given that the overall renewable energy resource requirements for the upcoming delivery year were already met (via existing long-term contracts), procurements should still be conducted to satisfy the sub-target percentage goals specific to generating technologies.44 In both proceedings, the Commission approved the Agency's proposal to conduct a procurement of renewable energy credits specifically from photovoltaic systems to meet those sub-targets over the objections of ComEd and Ameren Illinois (who viewed the procurement as "unnecessary" given that overall REC procurement targets were met), stating that "the plain language of Section 1-75(c)(1) requires technology-specific targets by dates certain."45

-Section 1-75(c)(1) sets renewables targets and technology-specific sub-targets based on "a minimum percentage of each utility's total supply to serve the load of eligible retail customers, as defined in Section 16-111.5(a) of the Public Utilities Act."
-With respect to ComEd and Ameren Illinois, "each utility's total supply to serve the load of eligible retail customers" is addressed through the IPA's procurement planning process.
-Alternatively, MidAmerican "may elect to procure power and energy for all or a portion of its eligible Illinois retail customers in accordance with the applicable provisions set forth in this Section and Section 1-75 of the Illinois Power Agency Act," raising the question of whether the renewables targets enumerated in Section 1-
+Section 1-75(c)(1) sets renewables targets and technology-specific sub-targets based on "a minimum percentage of each utility's total supply to serve the load of eligible retail customers, as defined in Section 16-111.5(a) of the Public Utilities Act."46 With respect to ComEd and Ameren Illinois, "each utility's total supply

-&lt;sup>36 20 ILCS 3855/1-5(5)-(6).
+^{39 20} ILCS 3855/1-5(5)-(6).

-&lt;sup>37 20 ILCS 3855/1-10.
+40 20 ILCS 3855/1-10.
 See also Docket No. 10-0563, Final Order dated December 21, 2010 at 83 ("Section 1-10 defines 'renewable energy resources' as either energy and its associated renewable energy credit or renewable energy credits from renewable energy, such as wind or solar thermal energy.
 As noted in Section 1-10 a REC is a renewable energy resource and therefore fully meets the requirement of Section 1-20 of the IPA Act requiring the procurement of renewable energy.")

-&lt;sup>41 See generally Docket No. 14-0588, Final Order dated December 17, 2014 at 286 (and associated discussion); Docket No. 15-0541, Final Order dated December 16, 2015 at 126-127.
+44 See generally Docket No. 14-0588, Final Order dated December 17, 2014 at 286 (and associated discussion); Docket No. 15-0541, Final Order dated December 16, 2015 at 126-127.